 When it comes to giving tips for services, it can be a very uncomfortable area for many people.
-When you go to a restaurant, general etiquette would be to leave the waiting staff a tip of around 10-15% of the total bill.
+When you go to a restaurant in the UK, general etiquette would be to leave the waiting staff a tip of around 10-15% of the total bill.
 Some restaurants make it more straightforward by including a service charge with their bill.

 In other industries such as health and beauty, tips are also a common expectation so it is usual to give a tip to a nail technician or to a hairdresser, particularly when you are really pleased with the end results and the overall experience.